timothyaveni/cs160-summer-2025-website/site/syllabus.md

 We recommend reading all of them, though!
 They're good!

 There won't be immediate high-stakes assessments of the contents of readings (although we may assign open-note reading "quizzes" on required readings with unlimited retakes during lecture, to help you check your understanding).
-Required readings, however, are fair game for questions on the two (closed-note) midterm exams.
+Required readings, however, are fair game for questions on the (closed-note) midterm exams.

 ## Team expectations